-Seam sealers should only be applied by trained technicians.
-Follow the manufacturer instructions for proper applications of products.
+Structural adhesives, flexible adhesives and seam sealers should only be applied by trained technicians.
+Follow the manufactures instructions for proper applications of products.

+Structural adhesive is applied by itself or in conjunction with Squeeze Type Resistance Spot Welds and is to be re-assembled in the same manner as vehicle build.
 Any situation where it is undetermined weather it is structural adhesives or seam sealer always default to structural adhesive.